 Dine like a local at the Mohegan Café and Brewery

 Looking for a casual bite and a beer right in town?
-Pop into the Mohegan Café for a frosty brew and a menu that has a little something for everyone.
+Pop into the Mohegan Café for a frosty brew and a menu that has a little something for everyone at one of the best restaurants Block Island has to offer.
 Located right across from the ferry landing in Old Harbor, you can watch the boats pulling in and out if you’re lucky enough to grab a window seat.

 See a ZeeDonk